Ceelog/phpdoc-en/src/language/generators/syntax.md

 #### Generator delegation via **yield from**

-In PHP 7, generator delegation allows you to yield values from another generator, <span class="classname">Traversable</span> object, or <span class="type">array</span> by using the **yield from** keyword.
+Generator delegation allows you to yield values from another generator,
+<span class="classname">Traversable</span> object, or <span
+class="type">array</span> by using the **yield from** keyword.
 The outer generator will then yield all values from the inner generator, object, or array until that is no longer valid, after which execution will